Libya 3 Days/2 Nights

 Services Included

-• Airport assist and transfer from/to Mitiga International Airport, Tripoli
+• Airport assistance and transfer from/to Tripoli Mitiga International Airport (MJI)

 • Transfer by a private air-conditioned vehicle